1 Minute Review

 - Online and mobile security guarantee: With a new app data hack occurring on a seemingly daily basis, it can be comforting to know that you’re protected against fraudulent transactions.
 Ally’s online and mobile security guarantee ensures that you’ll never lose money due to unauthorized activity on your account.

 Ally Mobile is available as a free download for both iOS and Android platforms.
 A separate app is available for forex trading.

 Ally Invest is a good consideration for beginning investors and experienced traders alike.
-The brokerage has recently taken the lead of other major brokers like Fidelity and Charles Schwab and introduced $0 commissions on stock and ETF trades.
+The brokerage has recently taken the lead of other major brokers like Robinhood and Charles Schwab and introduced $0 commissions on stock and ETF trades.
 You can begin trading with a $0 account minimum, and margin rates and options trading are affordable.

 Novice investors will quickly be able to master Ally’s desktop and streamlined mobile platforms, which are easy to sync across multiple devices.
-Traders who bank with Ally will also find the broker’s mobile app particularly useful, automatically linking your Ally bank and Ally investing accounts.
+Traders who bank with Ally will also find the broker’s mobile app particularly useful, automatically linking your Ally banking and Ally investing accounts.

 Traders who are primarily interested in mutual fund investing will be disappointed with Ally, which offers no $0 commission funds.
 Traders may also be disappointed with Ally’s lack of futures trading or frustrated with the fact that Ally requires forex traders to open and manage a completely new account to trade.
-Ally’s educational offerings are also lacking, focused primarily on total investing beginners.
+Ally’s educational offerings are also lacking, focused primarily on investing beginners.
 The brokerage remains a solid choice for most investors, however, regardless of skill level.